How FMCG Brands Go Omnichannel?

 These fractured insights limit FMCG brands’ ability to effectively connect with today’s consumers and constrain their potential for growth.
 Younger consumers, particularly Millennials, are restless and savvy, straddling multiple channels and devices with ease.

-They are also more inclined to exchange personal information for convenience and tailored offers.
+They are also more inclined to exchange personal information for convenience and dynamic offers.
 They want brand interactions that are seamless and individually relevant, regardless of the time, location, or point of contact.

 To interact with consumers on their own turf and to satisfy their ever-growing expectations, FMCG brands have to embrace omnichannel customer engagement.
 But where to start?
 What key capabilities must they acquire?
 Here are two ways to jump start this much-needed evolution.

 Focus on connecting online and offline interactions